oVirt/ovirt-site/source/uncategorized/serial-console-setup.html.md

        This was reported to help, and it is only slightly better than disabling selinux alltogether.

 if you still get SELinux denials after checking the above, please file a bug.

+### I succesfully selected a console, but now I get just a blank screen

+This most likely means that the system set up the connection properly, but nothing is listening on the guest side of the connection.
+You need to make sure the a getty is spawned on the guest, so something is actually listening.
+You may also want to enable the serial console emulation.
+This boils down to set the console type to "serial" instead of "virtio" (This is going to be fixed in oVirt 3.6.1 and onwards by [this patch](https://gerrit.ovirt.org/#/c/46700/)) for greater compatibility.
+In modern systems, like CentOS 7, this will likely make the getty listen on the console automatically.